Gun Violence Prevention

 There is no single solution to stopping gun violence in the United States.
 Efforts to curb gun violence by other countries show that a comprehensive approach must be taken to reduce and prevent gun violence effectively.

-The Bipartisan Safer Communities Act (S. 2938) was signed into law by President Biden on June 25, 2022, making history as one of the most significant steps Congress has taken to curb gun violence.
+The Bipartisan Safer Communities Act (S. 2938) was signed into law by President Biden on June 25, 2022, marking a significant milestone in Congress's efforts to curb gun violence.
 This law was enacted in response to the ongoing crisis of mass shootings in this country, particularly the two mass shootings in Buffalo, NY, and Uvalde, TX, in 2022.
-This legislation enhances access to mental health services, expands firearm purchasing requirements, and includes appropriations for gun violence prevention programs in the Departments of Justice, Education, and Health and Human Services.
+This legislation enhances access to mental health services, expands firearm purchasing requirements, and includes appropriations for gun violence prevention programs in the Departments of Justice (DOJ), Education (ED), and Health and Human Services (HHS).

 • Enhance background checks to close loopholes that allow people at high risk of violence against themselves or others to purchase guns.